Subhodip1307/Subhodip1307/README.md

 - 🌱 I am fresher and learning new things

-- 👨‍💻I can code in python, Html ,Css and still learing more languages
+- 👨‍💻I can code in python, Batch Scripting ,Html ,Css and still learing more languages

 - 🌱 Also a Student of C.E.H